At Blossom Occupational Therapy we strive for excellent quality of service, ensuring families receive value for their money.

 We are confident in making this statement because we are highly experienced, resulting in focused effective intervention.

 Payment is required on the day of the appointment.
-We accept cash, eftpos or credit card (Visa, Mastercard).
+We accept bank transfer, or payID (0478 111 660).

 HCWA and BETTER START FUNDING

 We are registered with the Department of Social Services to provide services through the Helping Children with Autism fund and the Better Start Initiative.

 If your child is under 6 and has been diagnosed with Autism Spectrum Disorder you will be able to register for funding under the Helping Children with Autism Fund.
 For more information visit the Amaze website

 If your child is under the age of 6 and has been diagnosed with any of the following diagnoses you will be able to register for funding under the Better Start Initiative: